 In the case of absorption difficulty, this can include people who have undiagnosed or recently diagnosed coeliac disease as the absorptive surfaces of their stomach are damaged.
 For vegans and vegetarians, the main source of iron is leafy greens, beans and lentils.
 Plant sources, however; contain non-heme iron which is harder to absorb.

 I’ve had iron deficiency for many years.
 I’ve tried every kind of tablet and liquid supplement my doctor could find (there are a lot!).
 Tablets cause me gut problems and neither tablets nor liquids seem to make much difference in blood tests.
 I’ve even had iron intravenously in order to ensure I have a large amount in my body to keep me going.
 This is why I was so pleased when I saw an oral spray!
 But can you really absorb what you need just through your cheeks?
 A growing body of research indicates you can.
 Several studies are available, presented on Better You’s evidence page.
 It is important to note, these studies have focused on vitamin D oral spray, so iron may be different.

 The spray itself comes in a handy bottle.
 A daily dose of four sprays provides 10mg of iron.
 It’s super quick and easy to take.
 The taste is pleasant it contains pomegranate which is the dominant flavour you can taste.
 Each 25ml bottle contains 32 daily doses so it lasts just over a month.
 It doesn’t need to be kept in the fridge, so that also adds to the convenience.

 At rosegold reports we champion brands who are kind to the environment.
 Better You has great environmental credentials.
 The packaging of the bottle uses plant based plastics (>93%).
 Both the bottle and the carton it comes in can be recycled.
 It’s also suitable for vegans and vegetarians.

-If you enjoyed this article, please check out the others in the Health section.
+If you enjoyed this article, please check out the others in the nutrition section.